Steve Tensi: Professional career

 Tensi was drafted by the NFL's Baltimore Colts and the AFL's San Diego Chargers.
 Rather than go to the Colts—led then by Johnny Unitas—Tensi signed with the Chargers immediately after the Gator Bowl.
 Seminoles coach Bill Peterson learned his pro set offense from Chargers' coach Sid Gillman, and the Seminoles used some of the same terminology in their offense as the Chargers as well.
 However, Tensi played little in San Diego, backing up quarterback John Hadl.
-Tensi did not throw a single pass in 1965, but threw 5 touchdown passes against only one interception in limited duty in 1966.
-On October 2, 1966, Tensi became the first quarterback since Fran Tarkenton to throw 4 touchdown passes in his first career start.
+Tensi did not throw a single pass in 1965, but threw five touchdown passes against only one interception in limited duty in 1966, including four touchdown passes in the second half to defeat the Miami Dolphins on October 2, 1966, in his first game in the AFL.

 The Denver Broncos were in the market for a new quarterback for 1967.
 In 1966, they started four different quarterbacks and played a total of five.
 These five signal callers combined for a ratio of 12 touchdown passes to 30 interceptions, and finished last in the American Football League in scoring.
 On August 15, 1967, shortly before the 1967 season, new coach and general manager Lou Saban traded Denver's #1 draft picks in the 1968 and 1969 common AFL-NFL draft for Tensi.
 These proved to be valuable picks for San Diego, becoming the #4 and #9 overall selections respectively.
 Tensi started 12 of 14 games for the Broncos in 1967, who finished 3–11 and allowed the most points in the AFL.
 However, their offensive numbers were an improvement over 1966.
 According to former Broncos executive Jim Saccomano, Tensi's effectiveness and health in Denver was hamstrung by weak pass protection.
 In 1968, Tensi's football career took a major hit as his collarbone was broken twice—first in a preseason game against the San Francisco 49ers and later in a regular season game.
 Tensi's injuries helped open the door for rookie Marlin Briscoe to play quarterback for the Broncos and become the first African-American quarterback in modern American pro football history.
 However, Tensi was back as the starting quarterback for 1969 after Briscoe was traded to Buffalo.
-But after winning only 4 of his 13 starts that year, Tensi was replaced as the starter by Pete Liske partway through the 1970 season.
-His last game was against the Oakland Raiders on November 15, 1970.
+He started every game, recorded 1,990 passing yards and 14 touchdowns, but won only 4 of his 12 starts that year.
+After the AFL–NFL merger, Pete Liske took over as the starting quarterback in 1970, but it was Tensi who came off the bench in the season-opener to throw the Broncos' first touchdown pass in the NFL in a come-from-behind victory over the Bills.
+Tensi's final game was against the Oakland Raiders on November 15, 1970.
 After the season, Tensi recalled, "The injury affected my shoulder, and I just couldn't throw with strength anymore.
 I told Lou (Saban) to find someone else.
 I was retiring."